Updated: Jan 14

-A television movie, “Nicholas’ Gift” starring Jaime Lee Curtis, was based on the story.
+A television movie, “Nicholas’ Gift” starring Jaime Lee Curtis and Alan Bates, was based on the book that Reg Green wrote.
 Biannually since 2001, the World Transplant Games Federation has held the Nicholas Cup, a skiing competition reserved for children who have undergone a transplant.
-A bell tower memorial in honor of Nicholas was constructed north of Bodega Bay, off Hwy 1.

 The Nicholas Effect is a clear example of the social nature of exchange.
 The donation of organs – and not their sale – is an example of moral, communal, or associative reasoning.
 In fact, most countries have banned the sale of human organs believing a price logic is both inappropriate and subject to abuse of the healthy poor who might feel pressured to sell their organs.
 It is what Michael Walzer calls a “blocked exchange” in Spheres of Justice.